Randy1Burrell/angular_auth_service/README.md

 ### Installing

-    * Clone this project to your angular module's services folder
+    * Item 1 Clone this project to your angular module's services folder
     * Change the module name marked "CHANGE ME!!" at the top of the authentication.service.js file
         * ```.module("CHANGE ME!!!!");```
         * Change to ```.module("Your Module Name")```